Your GED And The College Application Essay

 The crazy reality is that many other students out there have done the same things as you!
 So, how do you stand out in a crowd of hundreds of other applicants?
 Your college essay!

 If you still have to get your GED, we advise you to start your prep with our free online GED classes and practice tests.
-If this online method is right for you, continue with Onsego’s full coverage of what’s on the GED test.
+If this online method is right for you, continue with Onsego GED Online prep, an accredited full-scope online program that will get you all set for the GED test fast.

 The college essay will make or break your application.
 It is the only opportunity (outside of the interview) to actually tell admissions about who you are and let them get to know you.